-- This Advocacy Toolkit for health providers in India was developed by the Stillbirth Advocacy Working Group of the International Stillbirth Alliance, in partnership with Indian organizations including PGIMER and PHFI, and in consultation with the PVI Advisory Group which includes clinicians, researchers, and affected parents. - The toolkit is being refined and finalized during two workshops in India with healthcare providers and other stakeholders. - The information in this toolkit is based on the best and most recent evidence available on stillbirth.
+This Advocacy Toolkit for health providers in India was developed by the Stillbirth Advocacy Working Group of the International Stillbirth Alliance, in partnership with the Post Graduate Institute for Medical Education and Research (PGMIR) and the Public Health Foundation of India (PHFI) and in consultation with the PVI Advisory Group which includes clinicians, researchers, and affected parents.

+- The toolkit was developed during two workshops in India with healthcare providers and other stakeholders, and further refined based on the feedback received from interviews with bereaved parents and grandparents. - The information in this toolkit is based on the best and most recent evidence available on stillbirth.